ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 and identifying the interfaces between these protocols and both transport protocols and applications.
-It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), IETF QUIC, Google QUIC (gQUIC), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimalT.
+It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), IETF QUIC, Google QUIC (gQUIC), tcpcrypt, Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP), SRTP (with DTLS), WireGuard, CurveCP, and MinimaLT.
 For each protocol, this document provides a brief description.
 Then, it describes the interfaces between these protocols and transports in {{transport-interface}} and the interfaces between these protocols and applications in
 {{application-interface}}.